coyote-tango/nba_stats_bot/README.md

 "~~statsbot lebron james~~"   <-- This won't work (X)

-_* note that you can put this sentence at any part or you comment, as long as it includes de word **statsbot**, the bot will analyze your comment._
+_* note that you can write this sentence at any part of you comment, as long as it includes the word **statsbot**, the  will analyze your comment._

 **nba_statsbot** does not necesaryly necessarily need you to to specify the first name, you can use only the last name: